e3b0c442/site-old/content/post/advent-of-code-2015-day-1-c/index.md

 We also have the implementation for `set_err_msg`, which is a simple wrapper around `vsnprintf`. `set_err_msg` is a _variadic function_, which means it can take an unbounded set of additional arguments, noted by the trailing `...` in the arguments list.
 Using `va_list`, `va_start`, and `va_end` from `stdarg.h` we are able to obtain and pass the set of variadic arguments down to `vsnprintf`, which itself wraps `snprintf` for this purpose.

-Now that we've completed our boilerplate, let's start looking at implementing Day 1
+Now that we've completed our boilerplate, the next article will look at implementing Day 1 in C.